dustinpfister/blog_posts/_posts/threejs-color.md

 ## 1 - THREE.Color and what to know first

 This is a post on the THREE.Color constructor in three.js that is used to create an object that represents a certain color that can be used for various other features in threejs.
 This is not a post on the [basics of getting started with three.js](/2018/04/04/threejs-getting-started/), and client side javaScript in general, so I assume that you have at least some background, and just want to learn more about color in three.js.
+Still in this section I will be going over a few key details that you might want to be aware of before hand if you are nit all ready.

 ### 1.1 Version Numbers matter with three.js